Foreign Shares

 The Bottom Line

-Foreign shares are the passport to a truly diversified portfolio.
-By looking beyond domestic borders, investors can tap into global growth engines, reduce reliance on a single economy, and access high-quality companies that just happen to be headquartered elsewhere.
-While they introduce currency and political complexity, the long-term benefits of holding a slice of the global economy historically outweigh the risks.
-Whether through simple ETFs, convenient ADRs, or direct foreign trading, adding international exposure is a fundamental step in building a resilient, world-class investment strategy.
-For most investors, a broad international ETF is the most efficient way to capture this exposure while minimizing cost and headache.
+Foreign shares are the ultimate passport to a truly diversified and resilient investment portfolio.
+By looking beyond your domestic borders, you can tap into the world's most powerful growth engines, reduce your reliance on any single national economy, and gain access to high-quality, "best-in-class" companies that simply happen to be headquartered elsewhere.
+While the introduction of currency volatility and political risk adds a layer of complexity to your strategy, the long-term benefits of holding a diversified slice of the entire global economy have historically far outweighed these challenges.
+Whether you choose the simplicity of a broad international ETF, the convenience of a U.S.-listed ADR, or the precision of direct foreign trading, adding significant international exposure is a fundamental step in building a world-class investment strategy that can weather any domestic storm.
+In an increasingly interconnected world, the "Global Portfolio" is no longer a luxury for the wealthy; it is a necessity for any investor seeking to preserve and grow their wealth over the coming decades.

 More in Market Structure